New Orleans Saints: Early history

-John Mecom Jr. era (1967-1984)
+John Mecom Jr. era (1967–1984)

-Boggs' Congressional committee in turn quickly approved the NFL merger.
+U.S. House Majority Whip from Louisiana Hale Boggs attached the merger to a bill approving an exemption from antitrust sanctions allowing for the merger and the team.
 John W. Mecom Jr., a young oilman from Houston, became the team's first majority stockholder.
 The team's colors, black and gold, symbolized both Mecom's and New Orleans' strong ties to the oil industry.
-Trumpeter Al Hirt was part owner of the team, and his rendition of "When the Saints Go Marching In" was made the official fight song.
+Trumpeter Al Hirt was part owner of the team.

+Tom Fears was named as the team's first head coach.
 The inaugural game on September 17, 1967, started with Saints receiver John Gilliam returning the opening kickoff 94-yards for a touchdown, in a losing effort, 27–13, to the Los Angeles Rams at Tulane Stadium, with over 80,000 in attendance.
 It was one of the few highlights of a 3–11 season, which set an NFL record for most wins by an expansion team.

 For most of their first 20 years, the Saints finished third or fourth in their division until 1979.
 Until 1987, the 1979 and 1983 teams were the only ones to finish at .500.